tokenika/tokenika.github.io/WarsawBlock.md

    * Smart-contracts running amok
    * High cost of app development
    * Bad user experience
-   * No communication between blockchains
+   * No bridges between blockchains
-4. What do decentralized applications require?
-(2 minutes) (JZ)
 5. EOS presentation.
 (18 minutes) (JZ)
    * What is EOS?
    * What features make EOS unique when compared to Ethereum?